Painting Wooden Ceilings and Wall Panelings: How to Beautify Old Wood Panels

 6. You still need these accessories

-White and other light colour shades are often particularly suitable as ceiling paints, as they make rooms appear larger and wider.
-This is a particular advantage in narrow corridors, low ceilings and small rooms.
+White and other light colours are often a fantastic choice for ceilings, as they tend to make rooms feel larger and more spacious.
+This is a real bonus in narrow hallways, rooms with low ceilings, and smaller spaces.

-What you need to consider when painting the ceiling white: If you want to paint your wooden ceiling white, a primer is also important here.
-However, our paints and varnishes also cover dark surfaces.
-Please note, however, that when painting from dark to light, you should always expect more coats than usual!
+Things to keep in mind when painting your ceiling white: If you're aiming for a white wooden ceiling, using a primer is also key here.
+However, our lacquers are designed to cover dark surfaces too.
+Just remember, when painting from a dark shade to a lighter one, you should generally expect to apply more coats than usual!

 Before/after photos of painted or varnished wooden ceilings and wall panels